It’s time to stop pretending you can get by without taking care of yourself.

 Tend combines transformative teachings with an online community of women who are doing the work alongside you.

-This community is for self-care beginners and those who are being called into a deeper relationship with themselves.
+This circle is for self-care beginners and those who are being called into a deeper relationship with themselves.

-Tend is an online tribe for female-identified humans who are ready to receive from themselves more of the energy, time, attention, understanding, and love that they so readily give to others.
+Tend is an online community for female-identified humans who are ready to receive from themselves more of the energy, time, attention, understanding, and love that they so readily give to others.

 Praise for Tend